 - Application Form provided by Conception Seminary College.
-This may be requested by phone, or applicants may use the on-line form at www.conception.edu. - Autobiography (three to five double-spaced pages) covering the applicant's faith history, family history, work history, and educational history. - Photographic image of applicant by means of a recent photograph or electronic image. - Two Letters of Recommendation from persons who know the candidate.
+This may be requested by contacting the Admissions Office. - Autobiography (900-1,000 words) covering the applicant's faith history, family history, work history, and educational history. - Photographic image of applicant by means of a recent photograph or electronic image. - Two Letters of Recommendation from persons who know the candidate.
 One must be from the candidate's pastor. - Official Transcripts issued directly to Conception Seminary College, reflecting the work completed in any of the following programs.
 Please note that these documents must be received before an applicant can be considered for admission.
-All documents transcripts, General Educational Development (GED) certificates, ACT Assessment Reports, other standardized test reports, World Educational Services (WES) evaluations, etc.-must be issued directly to Conception Seminary College to be considered official.
-Official documents submitted to the diocese and later forwarded to Conception Seminary College do not replace the official documents that must be forwarded directly to the college.

-- -Freshman applicants must arrange to have official transcripts sent from the last high school attended.
+All documents-transcripts, General Educational Development (GED)/High School Equivalent (HSE) certificates, ACT Assessment Reports, other standardized test reports, World Educational Services (WES) evaluations, etc.-must be issued directly to Conception Seminary College to be considered official.
+Official documents submitted to the diocese and later forwarded to Conception Seminary College do not replace the official documents that must be forwarded directly to CSC. - -Freshman applicants must arrange to have official transcripts sent from the last high school attended.
 A partial transcript should be submitted if the applicant still is in school.
-Graduates from state-approved home school programs must provide either a diploma from a regionally accredited high school or an official GED certificate as proof of equivalent academic achievement.
-If the applicant who has completed the home school program does not have either of these but has taken the ACT test and earned a composite score of around 24, an official ACT report will be accepted in lieu of the high school diploma or GED certificate.
-Graduates from a state-approved GED program must provide an official GED certificate indicating satisfactory completion of a GED program. - -Transfer students must provide official transcripts from all colleges or universities attended, even if no credit was earned.
-If the transfer student has completed less than one full year of college, he also must provide high school transcripts and an ACT/SAT Assessment Report.
-A partial transcript should be submitted if the applicant still is in school. - -International students who have completed course work at an institution outside of the United States will be required to arrange for special evaluation by an international evaluation agency.
-Conception Seminary College recommends that the applicant submit his credentials to World Educational Services (WES) for a course-bycourse evaluation before applying to the seminary college, so that the transfer work can be considered during the admissions process.
+Graduates from state-approved home school programs must provide either a diploma from a regionally accredited high school or an official GED/HSE certificate as proof of equivalent academic achievement.
+If the applicant who has completed the home school program does not have either of these but has taken the ACT test and earned a composite score of around 20, an official ACT report will be accepted in lieu of the high school diploma or GED/HSE certificate.
+Graduates from a state-approved GED/HSE program must provide an official GED/HSE certificate indicating satisfactory completion of program.

+- -Transfer students must provide official transcripts from all colleges or universities attended, even if no credit was earned.
+If the transfer student has completed less than one full year of college, he also must provide high school transcripts and an ACT / SAT Assessment Report.
+A partial transcript should be submitted if the applicant is still enrolled in the College/University.

+-International students who have completed course work at an institution outside of the United States will be required to arrange for special evaluation by an international evaluation agency.
+Conception Seminary College recommends that the applicant curbmit his gradentials to World Educational Services (WES) for - Conception Seminary College recommends that the applicant submit his credentials to World Educational Services (WES) for a course-by-course evaluation before applying to the seminary college, so that the transfer work can be considered during the admissions process.
 Students who already have had international credits evaluated by a different agency should contact the Registrar's Office to ensure that the evaluation is acceptable.
 Information concerning the evaluation process can be found at www.wes.org. - ACT/SAT Assessment Report issued directly to the college.
 The student should designate Conception Seminary College (ACT code 2280; SAT code 6112) as an intended score recipient when the test is taken.
-If provision for this service was not made when the ACT/SAT examination was taken, a special request form, obtainable from the Admissions Office, must be mailed to ACT/SAT to authorize an official score transcript. - Three Physical Examination Reports: one a medical history filled out by the student, another completed by an examining physician, and the third (the Meningococcal Vaccination Requirement, drug screening, and HIV test) to be completed by the applicant's Health Care Provider.
+If provision for this service was not made when the ACT / SAT examination was taken, a special request form must be made to ACT / SAT to authorize an official score transcript. - Three Physical Examination Reports: one a medical history filled out by the student, another completed by an examining physician, and the third (the Meningococcal Vaccination Requirement, drug screening, and HIV test) to be completed by the applicant's Health Care Provider.
 All reports should be done on Conception Seminary College forms. (continued)